 Sample questions can be ‘how to get a better job’ or ‘does aromatherapy really work?’ or ‘can I improve my confidence?’
 Really put yourself into your ideal client’s mind and consider questions they may ask, and write a blog post answering those questions.

 Guides about anything are always valued and searched for on search engines.
 For that reason, wikiHow has gained such immense popularity.

 Consider any ‘How to’ topic as a way to reach your potential client.
-If you are a fitness coach with a niche focus on mountain bikers, you can write about how to prepare for a long distance outing.
+If you are a fitness coach with a niche focus on mountain bikers, you can write about how to prepare for a long distance outing during winter.